 If we continue with the example above and assume there are five deals at stage three with a combined value of $100,000, then the calculation would look like this:

 .50 * $100,000 = $50,000

 In this case, $50,000 would be included in the sales forecast based on probability.
-You would repeat these process for each stage of your pipeline and add up the totals to get your weighted forecast.
+You would repeat this process for each stage of your pipeline and add up the totals to get your weighted sales forecast.
 Ideally, any overestimations and underestimations would even each other out.

 The most difficult part is estimating the probability of closing at every step in your CRM.
 These estimates differ between businesses depending on factors like the number of stages in the sales funnel, company size, and how long it takes to close a typical deal.

-Here’s a hypothetical weighted pipeline to help you visualize your own:
+Here’s a hypothetical weighted sales pipeline example to help you visualize your own:

 - Step 1: Prospecting – 10%